TonySmol/NOOmium/README-en.md

 **— Is it free?
 What does it cost?**
 There is nothing to pay for: no server, no subscription, no ads.
 The app is a static site, the network is public relays, the model downloads from an open CDN.

-**— Where are my notes stored?**
-In your browser (IndexedDB).
-Public copies spread across Nostr relays — removing them from "the world" is not possible (that's how the protocol works).
-Private notes never leave your device in the clear.

 **— What if I lose my key?**
 Nobody can recover it: not us, not the relays — nobody at all.
 The key is the account.
 That's why you export it right after signup.